medinari/github_best_practices/README.md

-## Best workflow to create a new GitHub repository:
+## Best practice to create a new GitHub repository:

 1. **Log in to GitHub**: Go to GitHub and log in to your account.